2026 update – reforms now in effect

 The new reforms give short-term iCare workers insurance premium relief, and more predictable costs – but serious injury thresholds are tighter.
 That means breathing room for cash flow, but also a need to step up on governance.

-• Sit down with your broker – Get a forward projection on premiums under the freeze, plus a view of how your industry rate might move once the cap lifts.
+- Sit down with your broker and review insurance – Get a forward projection on premiums under the freeze, plus a view of how your industry rate might move once the cap lifts.
+If you’re paying premiums above $30k/year, consider a formal insurance review.

 The reforms give us a rare chance to regroup.
 Play it smart now, and you’ll have stronger protections, steadier cash flow and a business ready to tackle whatever comes next.